johnalison/obsidian-notes/0-inbox/HGC Transfer Tape BCR.md

 ### Impact / Justification

-The baseline assumed epoxy-only construction.
-However because some layers can arrive too warped to laminate with epoxy alone, would like to move to a "hybrid" adhesive strategy, using a combination of epoxy and transfer tape.
+Module construction was originally foreseen to only use epoxy for adhesive.
+Because the PCB can arrive too warped to laminate with epoxy alone, we would like to move to a "hybrid" adhesive strategy, using a combination of epoxy and transfer tape.
+The hybrid adhesive strategy also reduces the latency of producing a module; with epoxy-only construction requires two overnight curing steps, with the hybrid scheme a module can be assembled in a single day.
+Reducing assembly latency by two days significantly mitigates the risk from problems during the first assembly stages.
+This change will thus lead to improved module quality, decreased time to produce a module, and reduced potential risk.

-Quality, specs, production rates, all at risk

-about because of the change from epoxy only

-- ADHESIVES FOR MODULE STACKUP
-- “Hybrid” adhesive method of lamination
-- Because layers are not always flat: – Transfer tape was recommended

-13 modules / cartrige

-.
-The specs for this dry air are more stringent than what
-we're using for our dry air storage cabinets, so at least at UCSB our
-current air dryer won't work for the MMTS.x

-MACs will be responsible for the equipment needed to supply the dry air
-for the MMTS.
-T
+Annual calibration of the OGP SmartScope microscopes is required to maintain their precision and reliability.
+It is critical that the QA/QC measurements remain accurate and consistent over time.

+Equipment is needed to supply the dry air  and high-voltage power for the multi-module test stands.
+These test stands are a critical part of the QA/QC at each site.
+The specification for the dry air is more stringent than what is currently used during assembly in for storage.
+The specs could potentially be met with a manual desiccant air dryer inline between the compressor air dryer and the teststand.
+These are inexpensive ($500), but would require frequent regeneration of the desiccant which would be tedious and costly in terms of person-time.
+Regenerative air dryers ($4000) have fully automatic operation and require relatively little maintenance.

 # Notes